Starting the year with a lot of cold, in the month of February or March -as the Holy Week falls- we have: Carnival or Antroxu.

 Leaving aside the party of the Piraguas, which deserves a separate chapter, in August we must highlight Santa Marina, which was formerly held in his beach chapel of the beach, where he used to go by boat.
 At the beginning of the 20th century, this festival was re-launched by the holidaymakers' colony and today, the chapel has already disappeared, it is celebrated in a similar way to the Guide, with maritime procession of the image and accompaniment of the folk groups and the fleet of fishing.

 In mid-August, the festival of San Lorenzo takes place in the town of Cuerres, testimony of what was the most important fair in the entire region, and the Cheese Festival, attended by the main artisan cheese makers from the whole of the East of Asturias, a region considered the largest cheese spot in Europe ».
 It is an excellent opportunity to taste the incomparable cheeses of Cabrales, Gamonedo, Beyos, Pría, Porrúa or Vidiago, as well as some other from the rest of the region such as Casin, Genestoso or Afuega el Pitu.

 · September: San Miguel

-This party, deeply popular in nature, was created in 1968 in the neighborhood of Cobayu and in such a short time it has become one of the most successful in the council.
-Its elements of interest are a futsal tournament, a popular descent of the Sella (Arriondas - Cobayu), a campaign mass, a dance contest and a popular espicha, typical Asturian agape based on cider, boiled eggs and other foods.
+This deeply popular festival was created in 1968 in the Cobayu neighborhood and in such a short time it has established itself as one of the most successful in the council.
+Its interesting elements are a futsal tournament, a popular descent from the Sella (Arriondas - Cobayu), a campaign mass, a dance contest and a popular espicha, typical Asturian agape based on cider, hard-boiled eggs and other foods.